 - difficulty with urination

 The tissue sample that was retrieved during your rectal biopsy will be sent to a laboratory for examination.
-A pathologist—a physician who specializes in disease diagnosis—will examine the tissue.
-A report on the findings will be sent to your physician.
+A pathologist — a doctor who specializes in disease diagnosis — will examine the tissue.
+A report on the findings will be sent to your doctor.

-If the results of your rectal biopsy are normal, the findings will indicate:
+If the results of your rectal biopsy are normal, the findings will indicate the following:

-If the results of your rectal biopsy are abnormal, the physician may have found:
+If the results of your rectal biopsy are abnormal, the doctor may have found:

 - polyps or other abnormal growths